-None of the 55 Fiscal Year 2012 FOIA/Privacy Act information requests in our sample had an untimely response.
+The IRS responded timely to the 62 Fiscal Year 2013 FOIA/Privacy Act information requests in our sample.
 The FOIA requires Federal Government agencies to respond within 20 business days of the receipt of an information request or, if the 20 business days are not sufficient, to notify the requestor of the reason why the request cannot or will not be filled.
 If they are unable to respond to an information request within the time limit, Federal Government agencies are required to immediately notify the requestor of this fact, of the reasons why they are unable to respond, and of the requestor's right to appeal.